• Skip to main content

 • Contact

 The aim of the Oceanic Art Society is to further the understanding and appreciation of Oceanic art.
-The focus is on traditional tribal art including contemporary art of the indigenous people of Melanesia, Micronesia, Polynesia and Australasia
+The focus is on traditional tribal art including contemporary art of the indigenous people of Melanesia, Micronesia, Polynesia and Australasia.

 Activities